When you sweat at night. What to do if you sweat a lot in your sleep

 tumor diseases.

-Snoring people are characterized by a temporary stoppage of breathing - obstructive sleep apnea.
+People who snore are characterized by temporary cessation of breathing - obstructive apnea.

 In children, the heat exchange system is not yet completely perfect.
-Therefore, the choice of bed linen and nightwear should be approached with great care.
+Therefore, the choice of bed linen and nightwear must be approached with special care.

 Causes of night sweats in children: